danhaywood/java-testsupport/README.md

 java-testsupport
 ================

 A collection of test support classes and utilities for Java.
-Each has their own test case to show how they can be used

 ValueContractTestAbstract
 -------------------------

-Use to easily unit test value types (`equals()` and `hashCode()`)
+Use to easily unit test value types, namely the `equals()` and `hashCode()` methods.
+All the [usual rules](http://www.angelikalanger.com/Articles/JavaSolutions/SecretsOfEquals/Equals.html) are tested.

-- create a subclass
-- override two methods to provide instances that are equal to each other, and different from each other
-- that's it!

 For example: